Managing Packages in RStudio Team#

 When a deployment to RStudio Connect occurs, a package manifest is generated, whether implicitly (push-backed publishing) or explicitly (git- or api-backed publishing).
 This manifest captures the current state of the packages in the deploy environment, including the original installation repository.

-If deployments are happening exclusively from RStudio Server Pro, usually no further configuration is needed.
+If deployments are happening exclusively from RStudio Workbench, usually no further configuration is needed.

 If deployments are happening from desktop environments, it is worthwhile to